 - The SAM Administrator Guide describes how to use product features and related technologies.
-It also contains recommendations on best practices, and troubleshooting information for common situations.
+It also contains recommended best practices, and troubleshooting tips for common situations.

 - Use SAM online help to explore individual widgets that appear on SAM views in the Orion Web Console.
 Online help includes information from the main SAM documentation set, plus additional troubleshooting topics.

 - To learn about features shared by SAM and other Orion Platform products, such as user accounts, views, dashboards, and alerts, see the Orion Platform Administration Guide.
-Use this document to fine-tune your SAM deployment by working with custom properties and groups, creating custom views, reducing alerting noise, and more.
+Use this document to fine-tune your SAM deployment with custom properties, groups, alerts, and more.